shalzz/newgaia/docs/vision/1-intro.md

 # The Vision 🌌

+All life wants to grow, expand and prosper.

 ## Prosperity

 Prosperity is the state of constantly growing and flourishing in all aspects of life: